dariomatias-dev/scroll_infinity/README.md

 },
 ```

 - **separatorBuilder**: Builds the separator component between the items in the list.
-Use this property to add custom dividers between the items.
 ```dart
 separatorBuilder: (context, index) {
   return Divider(